 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

-Since it's “Focus on Learning” month, I'm really honing in on ways that I can be more organized, and efficient.
-One of the things I've started doing this year that has made a HUUUGGGEEE difference in my life is to use a simple timer!
-Not sure why it took me so long to figure it out.
-But using a simple timer has helped me solve (or at least greatly help) some recurring issues in my life:
+One of the things I do that has made a HUUUGGGEEE difference in my life is setting a timer to help me focus in and get things done!
+Not sure why it took me so long to figure this little secret out.
+Using a simple timer has helped me solve (or at least greatly help) some recurring issues in my life: